-PORTER-CABLE PCC795BR Review
+Porter-Cable PCC795BR Review

 Our Analysis and Test Results

-The PORTER-CABLE stands out in the class for its superior battery life, outcompeting more expensive models as well as those with greater amp-hour ratings.
-While battery life is this vacuum's most notable feature to be sure, it earned solid marks across the board.
+The Porter-Cable stands out in the class for its superior battery life, outcompeting more expensive models as well as those with greater amp-hour ratings.
+While the battery life is this vacuum's most notable feature to be sure, it earned solid marks across the board.
 Our chief complaint about this machine is that the attachments and hose are stored externally, and the handle is fixed.
 Thus, the machine has an awkward shape that poses problems to storing and stacking.
 That said, this model offers one heck of a deal for those that want a prolonged runtime.

-The PORTER-CABLE delivered a middle of the road performance in the dry work evaluation.
+The Porter-Cable delivered a middle-of-the-road performance in the dry work evaluation.
 However, it showed up in the heavy debris test.
 This machine moved machine nuts and bolts, washer and carriage bolts, even a 100-gram weight with authority.
 However, it refused to sweep up lag screws — a quark observed in other machines as well.

 Wet tasks are more demanding for these machines.
 As such, we want to know which ones can handle the work.
-The PORTER-CABLE earned an average score overall in this metric.
+The Porter-Cable earned an average score overall in this metric.
 However, this machine had high and low points in the individual sub-metrics.

 The water suction test, which consists of moving 2 gallons of water uphill, showed this vac to be slightly below the 13.5-second class average, coming in at 16 seconds.
 As for the wet sawdust hoovering challenge, the PCC795BR drew up the 9 cups of soggy sawdust in 50 seconds.
 Again, just under the class average of 43 seconds.
-Additionally, the hose showed some internal issues with sawdust beginning to sticking that could become problematic if the task had been prolonged.
+Additionally, the hose showed some internal issues with sawdust beginning to stick that could become problematic if the task had been prolonged.

-The PORTER-CABLE turned a corner in the puddle on a hard surface test.
+The Porter-Cable turned a corner in the puddle on a hard surface test.
 In this assessment, we pour 3 cups of water onto a linoleum floor and, using the vacuum's floor attachment, we time how long it takes to slurp up the fluid.
 As it turns out, this machine is a boss at cleaning up spills!
 In large part, this is a result of the floor attachment design, which keeps the air moving with channels on its leading edge.
-Building on this performance, the PCC795BR knocked the ball out of the park on the saturated carpet test by removing almost 2 cups of water — the amount poured on the carpet to saturate it in the first place.
+Building on this performance, the PCC795BR knocked the ball out of the park on the saturated carpet test by removing almost 2 cups of water — the total amount poured on the carpet to saturate it in the first place.
 While it looked like the vac was going to finish on a high note, it tanked in the suction test coming in well below average with just 20 inches of water lift registering on our gauge.